International-Soil-Radiocarbon-Database/ISRaD/_pages/template_faq.md

     You can digitize the coordinates from the figure, or find the site location on Google maps or similar.
 Please use the **_metadata_note_** field to indicate this. (e.g. “Cordinates were extracted from figures” or "Coordinates were estimated from site descriptions")
  * **_What should I do if the date of observation was not reported in the paper?_**
    If paper has radiocarbon data but does not report the observation year, estimate it by subtracting 3 years from the year of publication and note in the **_lyr_note_** field or other relevant note field. (e.g.  “observation date estimated from year of publication”)

+ * **_Do I have to fill in all the columns in the template?_**
+   No, only some columns are required.
+The required columns are indicated in the [Template Information File] (https://github.com/International-Soil-Radiocarbon-Database/ISRaD/raw/master/inst/extdata/ISRaD_Template_Info.xlsx) (by “yes” in the “Required” column) and also using red font in the template.
+Although we encourage you to fill out as many fields as possible, it is perfectly ok if many columns are left empty and some columns are only partly filled in.
+Please leave the fields with missing data empty (i.e., do not fill in zeros or NAs).

+* **_Can I delete or hide columns in the template (e.g., because I do not plan to fill them in and they are distracting me) or change order of columns in the template?_**
+  Yes, deleting non-required columns (i.e., those not indicated in red) or changing order of any of the columns is fine and will not cause the template to fail QAQC.

 </p>
 </details>